MrDrache333/Apple-HomeKit-Security-System-integration-for-Bosch-SmartHome/README.md

 If the System was disarmed by the Bosch SmartHome System the HomeKit App will show the State AUS/OFF.
 Therefore automations created by the Home-App will work (TRIGGERED, ACTIVATED and DEACTIVATED).
 ![Bildschirmfoto 2021-01-29 um 16 50 03](https://user-images.githubusercontent.com/22854641/106296506-0d01e380-6252-11eb-8aa6-94920d0f947b.jpg)

+If you also want to play sounds on your HomePods whenever the Security System State changes, take a look at [THIS](https://github.com/MrDrache333/Apple-HomeKit-Security-System-integration-for-Bosch-SmartHome)